Long-range shooting expert, he literally wrote the book, L.P. Brezny, makes his case for what he thinks are the best Long Range Cartridges.

 Price per round?
 Very high but through outfits like Century Arms, and Federal Cartridge ( American Eagle ) case lots are half that of much smaller long range rounds.
 In terms of performance.
-Well, nothing was feared more then an American sniper and his 50 Barrett in the sand box.
+Well, nothing was feared more than an American sniper and his 50 Barrett in the sandbox.

 On that note I rest my case.